schutm/wakala/README.md

 create a websocket-to-socket proxy using Erlang.
 The websocket part can be used from the webserver, as shown by the example.
 Using some excellent libraries the code invovled is mostly javascript for the example code.
-The proxy itself contains of almost no code at all, nevertheless it is able to handle thousands of connections and is crash proof.
+The proxy itself consist of almost no code at all, nevertheless it is able to handle thousands of connections and is crash proof.